How to find the weekday for any date

-Learn How to Find the Day of the Week for Any Date
+How to Find the Day of the Week

-The trick relies on using "prime dates" in each month.
+The process relies on using "anchor dates" in each month.
 By following a set of simple calculations, you can find out what day of the week a specific date falls on.

-1. Select the prime date for the month.
+1. Find the "anchor date" for the month:

 • January: 1/3 (1/4 in leap years)